 Although Vader loses his hand immediately before his demise, I’m including him on this list as an exception to the rule.
 The loss of his hand does not foreshadow or lead to his demise, but it does the opposite: it nearly saves his life.

 The scene takes place in the final moments of Star Wars Episode VI: Return of the Jedi.
 Luke is trying not to engage his father in a light saber duel, but when Vader threatens Leia, Luke fights back with a fury.
 He slashes at a fallen Vader, cutting his hand off at the wrist.
 Vader is finally vulnerable, and it’s Luke’s chance to kill him.

 But Luke looks at Vader’s stub of an arm and then he looks at his own mechanical hand.
 He had lost his cool, he had stooped to Vader’s level, and he was through fighting.
 Vader is spared due to the sympathy gained from a missing hand.
 Sure, he dies minutes later, but in that moment he is the anti-Dumbledore-McFly-Miller.

-Update: October 18, 2012.
-I’d been looking forward to seeing Rian Johnson’s Looper ever since I first heard of its existence.
-It did not disappoint.
+Update 1: October 18, 2012.
+I’d been looking forward to seeing Rian Johnson’s Looper ever since I first heard he was making it.
+Looper did not disappoint.
 There is an incredible scene which I will describe below (warning: spoilers), and it reminded me of a similar scene in the Dennis Quaid film Frequency.
 I realized I could add both films to this list, and then I realized something even better: three films on this list now involve time travel which means we have ourselves a SUBGENRE!